alosaur/alosaur/src/security/authorization/README.md

 ```

 #### CookiesScheme
+Contains types that enable support for ookies based authentication.

 You can use default CookiesAuthentication.DefaultScheme with signIn url.
 or extends from CookiesScheme for create other cases, for example extend onFailureResult